Please read the information on Ohio Caverns below and click on the highlighted activity number to download the activity.

 Because it is a cavern, nothing has ever lived in Ohio Caverns.
 Caverns are sealed off from the surface, but caves have natural openings, allowing people and animals to use them for shelter.
 Many different types of animals can live in caves, and most of them have developed specific adaptations that make them better able to live in the dark, damp environment.
 For example, a bat’s echolocation allows it to maneuver through the dark passageways.
 Some caves have blind fish living in them.
 They have no use for eyes in total darkness, so they evolved to grow without them.

-For additional educational information, please visit Earth's Changing Surface.
+For additional educational information, please visit Earth's Changing Surface and How Caves Form.